kailash-manasarovar/statement/docs/timeline/2023/august.md

 - Throughout August I'm looking for a new role.
 - I'm head hunted by a recruitment agency Spectrum Search for a crypto start-up called Torus who had a one-page website promising an upcoming release (the following week they were supposed to be going live).
 - The website was `torus.io` which now doesn't even redirect to anything.
-- I was curious about the name, also, because on the `@jctot19` account I had received messages using the word *toro* in what were probably direct threats to me, such as *and now you are going to see the world of the toros* in what I understood to mean that, because I was fighting back, online, I was going to get more attacks from them.
+- I was curious about the name, also, because on the `@jctot19` account around this time I had received messages using the word *toro* in what were probably direct threats to me, such as *and now you are going to see the world of the toros* in what I understood to mean that, because I was fighting back, online, I was going to get more attacks from them.
 - They sent a [job description](../../content/documents/torus-jd.pdf) which I felt was bogus, and I told the recruiter I thought so.
 - It's possible, if legit, the business ended up here: https://www.torusassociation.org/about-us.html#mission but I do not remember any of these people being part of the interview process and the company activity has completely changed from what was described in the job description.
 - I'm also dubious about such an early start-up wanting to hire a technical writer, a job which is commonly the last thing anyone thinks about doing in companies like these.